Knowledge And Learnability: Making Of A Successful Manager

-In this edition of the ‘CHRO Insights,” we have Mr NR Mani, Head of Human Resources, Lucas TVS Ltd. In his conversation with Mr. Rahul Mahajan, Country-Lead of Great Manager Awards, he shares his values and principles that he follows as a leader.
+In this edition of the chro Insights, we have N R Mani, Head of Human Resources - Lucas TVS Ltd. In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: What is in the field of HR that holds your interest?